Ken Avery begins his tenth year as Gardener.

-Officers elected were: Catherine Faragher, President; Alvin Witt, Vice-president; Martha Crone, Secretary-Treasurer.
+Officers elected at the board meeting following the annual meeting were: Catherine Faragher, President; Alvin Witt, Vice-president; Martha Crone, Secretary-Treasurer.

 A $500 donation was approved to the Park Board for Garden maintenance.
 Martha wrote: “A hope was again expressed that a more adequate building could be obtained for this lovely setting housing an office, Museum and Herbarium of specimens.
 We need places to teach the love of Nature, for he who loves the land will keep the nation strong.”
 These were same sentiments she had expressed in her 1967 annual Secretary’s report.

-Martha Crone wrote in the Summer issue of The Fringed Gentian™ (Vol. 16 No. 3 July 1968) about the status of new Fern Hill which had its beginnings in 1968:
+Martha Crone wrote in the Summer issue of The Fringed Gentian™ (Vol. 16 No. 3 July 1968) about the status of new Fern Glen which had its beginnings in 1955: